 We have a ton of great activities for this age group as well, both in the library and things that can be done at home.
 Be sure to check out the calendar for more information.
 (It will also be in their registration packet.)

 Adult Summer Reading Program/Club

-This is the inaugural year for our Adult Summer Reading Club.
+This is the second year for our Adult Summer Reading Club.
 We are so very excited to offer this event, and hope that adults have a great time reading this summer!

-The first 100 people to bring their completed Bingo card back to the library will receive a cool tote bag, and everyone will receive a couple of food coupons (while supplies last) and be entered into a grand prize drawing.
+The first 100 people to bring their completed Bingo card back to the library will receive a cool drink tumbler stuffed with some prizes: a packet of seeds and some coupons from area restaurants.
 Click here to see a list of the prizes!

-The Grand Prize Drawings will be held at our End-of-the-Summer-Reading-Program Block Party on July 16 between 6pm-7:30.
-ALL BOOK REVIEWS MUST BE TURNED IN BY 12NOON ON JULY 16 TO BE ELIGIBLE FOR THE GRAND PRIZE DRAWING.
-If the winners of the prize drawings are not in attendance, we will contact them on July 17 and let them know of their winnings.
+Your bingo card will also enter you in our Grand Prize Drawings will be held at our End-of-the-Summer-Reading-Program Block Party on July 15 between 5:30pm-7pm.
+ALL BOOK REVIEWS MUST BE TURNED IN BY 12NOON ON JULY 15 TO BE ELIGIBLE FOR THE GRAND PRIZE DRAWING.
+If the winners of the prize drawings are not in attendance, we will contact them on July 16 and let them know of their winnings.

 One Last Note

 Whew!
 That’s a lot of information.
 If you have any further questions, feel free to leave your question as a comment to the post and we will answer it as soon as possible!
 Please leave it in a comment, because if you have a question, I bet someone else will too!

 A BIG thank you to our Friends of the Library organization who each year provides the funding for our summer reading program.
 They work hard to raise these funds that help the library provide fun events for our patrons, and have been most supportive of the library staff!
 If you are interested in joining this awesome organization, inquire at the front desk at either library for a registration card.
 You may read more about the Friends of the Library here.